Mikjail/dynamic-scrum-demo/README.md

 # dynamic-scrum-demo

-Dynamic Scrum is an alternative way to lean about Scrum!
+Dynamic Scrum is an alternative way to learn about Scrum!

 # DEMO

 https://mikjail.github.io/dynamic-scrum-demo/